jacob-sadollahi/minimal-object-storage/README.md

 there is also another environment variable called `DEBUG`, but it would not affect if you put in env file, because of `gunicorn`
 - #### step 2:
-create external a volume called object_storage_mongo
+create an external volume called object_storage_mongo

 `docker volume create --name=object_storage_mongo`
 - #### step 3: